Bubblr-Inc/ai-vault-aws-installation/README.md

 ### Config Requirements

 To complete a successful instalation.
-You will need to supply the following configuration information.
+You will need to supply the following configuration information:

 | Config        | Description                                                     | Notes                             |
 | --------------| ----------------------------------------------------------------|-----------------------------------|